rsdoiel/antenna/archives/2024/socal_north_2024.45.md

 ---

-## Still at 0% containment, Mountain Fire in Ventura continues charge toward ocean
+## Containment increases for Mountain Fire, but high winds could return this week

-date: 2024-11-06, updated: 2024-11-07, from: The LAist
+date: 2024-11-06, updated: 2024-11-10, from: The LAist

-A fast-burning fire in the mountains is being pushed by exceptionally strong and dry Santa Ana winds, burning thousands of acres, destroying homes and forcing evacuations
+A fast-burning fire in the mountains has been pushed by exceptionally strong and dry Santa Ana winds, burning thousands of acres, destroying homes and forcing evacuations.

 <br>